Entering the U.S. as a Visitor

 How Does a Visitor Acquire B Status?

-If the visitor does not already have a B visa stamp in his or her passport, he or she must apply for one at a U.S. embassy or consulate, unless eligible for the visa waiver program.
+If the visitor does not already have a B visa stamp in their passport, they must apply for one at a U.S. embassy or consulate, unless eligible for the visa waiver program.
 In addition to the visa application form, the visitor should present to the consulate a letter of invitation outlining the terms of the proposed visit to Yale.

 VWP Visa Waiver Program